Community based pastoral support with online learning

 Progress Community is a transformative education programme, powered by Progress Schools, that supports young people across England who are disengaged from education.
-We offer a holistic solution that includes access to online learning, as well as delivery of high-quality, personalised pastoral support for young people in Key Stages 3 and 4, and their families, who face barriers to accessing education.
+We offer a holistic solution that includes access to online learning with subject-specific teachers, as well as delivery of high-quality, personalised pastoral support for young people in Key Stages 3 and 4, and their families, who face barriers to accessing education.

 Our approach is flexible and centred around each individual.
 We bring the classroom to the young person, meeting them where they’re at, offering individualised support with the ultimate goal of removing barriers to education and life.
 For some, this may start with rebuilding their confidence to leave home, before gradually supporting them to re-engage with learning.
 Subsequently enabling them to gain recognised academic qualifications alongside the skills they need for a positive, independent future.